PerimeterX/perimeterx-nginx-plugin/README.md

   Setting the flag to false does not require the block page to include any of the examples below, as they are injected into the blocking page via the PerimeterX NGINX Enforcer.

-  > **NOTE:** The URL variable should be built with the URL Encoded query parameters (of the original request) with both the original path and variables  Base64 Encoded (to avoid collisions with block page query params).
+  > NOTE: The URL variable should be built with the URL Encoded query parameters (of the original request) with both the original path and variables  Base64 Encoded (to avoid collisions with block page query params).

  #### Custom Block Pages Requirements

  As of version 4.0, Captcha logic is being handled through the JavaScript snippet and not through the Enforcer.

- Users that have Custom Block Pages must include the new script tag and a new div in the .html block page.
+ Users who have Custom Block Pages must include the new script tag and a new div in the _.html_ block page.
 For implementation instructions refer to the appropriate links below:

  * [reCaptcha](examples/Custom Block Page + reCAPTCHA + Redirect/README.md)
  * [Custom Block Page](examples/Custom Block Page/README.md)

 ### <a name="multipleapps"></a> Multiple App Support

-  The PerimeterX Enforcer allows for multiple configurations for different applications.
+  The PerimeterX Enforcer allows multiple configurations for different applications.

   If your PerimeterX account contains several applications (as defined in the Portal), you can create different configurations for each application.

-  >**NOTE:** The application initializes a timed Enforcer.
+  > NOTE: The application initializes a timed Enforcer.
 The Enforcer must be initialized with one of the applications in your account.
 The the correct configuration file name must be passed to the `require ("px.utils.pxtimer").application("AppName"|empty)` block in the server initialization.

-  1. Open the `nginx.conf` file, and find the `require("px.pxnginx").application()` line inside your location block.
+  1. Open the `nginx.conf` file, and locate the `require("px.pxnginx").application()` line inside your location block.
   2. Pass the desired application name into the `application()` function.</br>
     For example: `require("px.pxnginx").application("mySpecialApp")`
   3. Locate the `pxconfig.lua` file, and create a copy of it. </br> The copy name should follow the pattern: </br> `pxconfig-<AppName>.lua` (e.g. `pxconfig-mySpecialApp.lua`) </br> The < AppName > placeholder must be replaced by the exact name provided to the application function in step 1.
-  4. Change the configuration in created file.
+  4. Change the configuration in file created in step 3.
   5. Save the file in the location where pxnginx.lua file is located.
    (Default location: `/usr/local/lib/lua/px/<yourFile>`)
   6. For every location block of your app, replace the code mentioned in step 2 with the correct < AppName >.